Skip to content

 When Can I Brush My Teeth Again?

 Do NOT rinse or spit for 24 hours after dental extraction.
 For this reason, you should NOT use toothpaste when brushing your teeth.
 Instead, just wet your toothbrush with water and avoid the extraction site.
 You may also floss gently while avoiding the extraction site.
-That way, you don’t dislodge the blood clot that’s protecting the jawbone and nerves underneath.
+That way, you don’t dislodge the blood clot.

 Learn More About Tooth Extraction